Analyzing New Fortress Energy (NFE) and Its Rivals

 |2.19

-New Fortress Energy currently has a consensus target price of $28.38, suggesting a potential downside of 37.80%.
-As a group, “Natural gas distribution” companies have a potential upside of 21.73%.
-Given New Fortress Energy’s peers higher possible upside, analysts plainly believe New Fortress Energy has less favorable growth aspects than its peers.
+New Fortress Energy presently has a consensus target price of $28.38, suggesting a potential downside of 38.54%.
+As a group, “Natural gas distribution” companies have a potential upside of 19.39%.
+Given New Fortress Energy’s competitors higher probable upside, analysts plainly believe New Fortress Energy has less favorable growth aspects than its competitors.

-New Fortress Energy has a beta of 1.63, indicating that its stock price is 63% more volatile than the S&P 500.
-Comparatively, New Fortress Energy’s peers have a beta of 0.86, indicating that their average stock price is 14% less volatile than the S&P 500.

-New Fortress Energy pays an annual dividend of $0.40 per share and has a dividend yield of 0.9%.
-New Fortress Energy pays out -24.7% of its earnings in the form of a dividend.
-As a group, “Natural gas distribution” companies pay a dividend yield of 3.7% and pay out 76.9% of their earnings in the form of a dividend.

-This table compares New Fortress Energy and its peers’ net margins, return on equity and return on assets.
+This table compares New Fortress Energy and its competitors revenue, earnings per share and valuation.

 |New Fortress Energy